django/deps/draft/0201-simplified-routing-syntax.rst

 No ``unregister_converter`` function will be implemented because there's no clear use case.

-Failure to perform a type conversion against a captured string should result in an ``Http404`` exception being raised.
+Failure to perform a type conversion against a captured string is interpreted as if the given path does not match the URL.

 Definining type conversions
 ---------------------------